canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Search the charm store for Kafka and add it to the canvas.

-Then search for apache flume and add both the HDFS and Flume Kafka charms to the canvas.
+Then search for Apache Flume and add both the Flume HDFS and Flume Kafka charms to the canvas.

 Finally we need to create relations, so join Kafka to the Apache Flume Kafka charm and that charm to the Apache Flume HDFS charm.
 Once that's done connect the Apache Flume HDFS charm to the Hadoop Plugin charm.